Brain tumor: Pathology

-Arterial and venous hypoxia, or the deprivation of adequate oxygen supply to certain areas of the brain, occurs when a tumor makes use of nearby blood vessels for its supply of blood and the neoplasm enters into competition for nutrients with the surrounding brain tissue.
-More generally a neoplasm may cause release of metabolic end products (e.g., free radicals, altered electrolytes, neurotransmitters), and release and recruitment of cellular mediators (e.g., cytokines) that disrupt normal parenchymal function.
+Local hypoxia, or the deprivation of adequate oxygen supply to certain areas of the brain, including within the tumor, as the tumor grows and recruits local blood vessels.

 Classification

 Tumors can be benign or malignant, can occur in different parts of the brain, and may be classified as primary or secondary.
 A primary tumor is one that has started in the brain, as opposed to a metastatic tumor, which is one that has spread to the brain from another area of the body.
 The incidence of metastatic tumors is approximately four times greater than primary tumors.
 Tumors may or may not be symptomatic: some tumors are discovered because the patient has symptoms, others show up incidentally on an imaging scan, or at an autopsy.

 Grading of the tumors of the central nervous system commonly occurs on a 4-point scale (I-IV) created by the World Health Organization in 1993.
 Grade I tumors are the least severe and commonly associated with long-term survival, with severity and prognosis worsening as the grade increases.
 Low-grade tumors are often benign, while higher grades are aggressively malignant and/or metastatic.
 Other grading scales do exist, many based upon the same criteria as the WHO scale and graded from I-IV.